Continuing Education Activity

 Ventricular fibrillation, ventricular tachycardia, torsades de pointes, AV block, chest pain, bradycardia, edema, cardiac arrest, sudden death, MI, QT prolongation, atrial fibrillation, hypertension.

-Ensuring adequate ventilation is necessary, and endotracheal intubation performed early in patients with life-threatening cardiac arrhythmias.
+Ensuring adequate ventilation is necessary, and endotracheal intubation is performed early in patients with life-threatening cardiac arrhythmias.

 Additional Monitoring Requirements/Precautions